PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Tom pressed questions about the south: it's commerce, on cosmopolitan values.
 Each answer was a bit too much for her to grasp, and the questions were numerous.
 The Tailor answered as best he could.

 Kim interrupted, slightly angry: “It's cold.”
-Tom and The Tailor stopped talking and silently agreed with him, yet they could talk more.
+Tom and The Tailor stopped talking and silently agreed with him, yet they could have talked more.
 The Tailor had not satisfied any curiosity, there was still too much about the girl Tom that was a mystery.
 And what about this giant apple?

 Tom equally was enthralled by this travelling tailor.
 The places he had seen; he seems to have seen the whole world!
 The Tailor was friendly, easy to talk to.
 Unlike Jack this man would listen to what she said.
 He took an interest in her questions, and was gentle with her mis-understandings.
 She felt invigorated talking to him.